4Mustafa/SezzleCalculator/README.md

 ## Installation

--Clone this repository and run NPM install
+-Clone this repository and run npm install
 -run npm run start and the application should load in a default browser, if not go to http:/localhost:5000/

 ## How to Use